 - General questions about current health and medications (e.g. How are you feeling today?
 Any current symptoms, or issues since your last visit?
 Have you been to your doctor or hospital outside the study clinic since the last time we spoke?
 Changes to any medications you are currently taking?) - Targeted gynecological questions (e.g. When was your last menstrual period?
 Would you say this is typical for you?
 Have you experienced any gynecologic problems since your last visit, for example, have you been bothered by abnormal discharge, pain, or bleeding?) - Targeted questions about ongoing pre-existing conditions and previously reported AEs (e.g. At your last visit you reported X was ongoing, how are you feeling now?
-You reported that your occasionally experience X, have you had any recent episodes?)
+You reported that you occasionally experience X, have you had any recent episodes?)

 If during follow-up a baseline condition resolves or increases in severity or frequency, this update should be documented in chart notes.
 Such information should not be added to the Pre-Existing Conditions CRF as that form represents a snapshot of the participant's medical status at baseline.
+As a reminder, if a condition increases in severity or frequency, this should be reported as a new AE and documented as such (see Section 8.2).